coredns/coredns.io/content/plugins/dnssec.md

     * generated private key `Kexample.org+013+45330.private`

 * `cache_capacity` indicates the capacity of the cache.
-The dnssec middleware uses a cache to store RRSIGs.
+The dnssec plugin uses a cache to store RRSIGs.
 The default capacity is 10000.

 ## Metrics